gorohoroh/ghi-playground/README.md

 # ghi-playground
-Just a playground for GitHub Issues.
+A playground for GitHub Issues.